 If you own a French Bulldog, it may surprise you to see thick phlegm in their noses and mouths.
 It is not unusual to see a French Bulldog with a runny nose or saliva with a frothy look to it.
-This mucus is referred to as phlegm and it can be caused by a variety of conditions.
-If your little Frenchie is exhibiting these symptoms, it is best to take them to the vet for a proper diagnosis so that the problem can be addressed appropriately.
+This mucus, often referred to as phlegm, can be caused by a variety of conditions.
+If your little Frenchie is exhibiting these symptoms, such as french bulldog mucus in throat or french bulldog phlegm, it is best to take them to the vet for a proper diagnosis so that the problem can be addressed appropriately.

 What is Phlegm?